ahamlinman/randomizer/SERVERLESS.md

 ## Create an S3 Bucket

-When AWS Lambda starts up your function, it will download the compiled randomizer code from an [Amazon S3][s3] bucket.
+When AWS Lambda starts up your function, it downloads the compiled randomizer code from an [Amazon S3][s3] bucket.
 You can create a new S3 bucket using the AWS CLI:

 ```sh
 aws s3 mb s3://[name]